equinor/ert/docs/advanced/api.rst

 =========================================================================  ===================================================================================
 ERT script function                                                        Purpose
 =========================================================================  ===================================================================================
-:ref:`getObservations                  <all_obs>`                          Get the observations currently imported, use to filter the observations to localize
+:ref:`get_observations                 <all_obs>`                          Get the observations currently imported, use to filter the observations to localize
 :ref:`getGrid                          <ert_grid>`                         Get the underlying grid use to define active cells in a field
 :ref:`EclGrid, EclInitFile             <load_file>`                        Loads eclipse file in restart format :ref:`EclRegion                        <create_eclregion>`                 Creates a new region for use when defining active regions for fields